 Making Meaningful Media in / by / for Communities

-The Center for Strategic Thought seeks to serve the larger community of strategic leaders and community thinkers.
+The Inquiry Project for Communication Research seeks to serve the larger community of strategic leaders and community thinkers.
 Past projects include research assistance, manuscript and proposal editing, journal design and production, assessment design and analysis, and community media projects.

 Got an idea?
 Ask.
 We'd love to hear from you!

 Larry grew up in a blue-collar, working-class family on a small Ohio farm.
 His interest in communication study originates from a unique childhood environment where he lived with over forty children.
 (Thankfully not all at one time!)
 Kids came and went and sometimes stayed—all victims of extreme life disruptions.
 The tension between continuity and change, combined with the dual responsibilities for empathy and hard work, sustained the community that was his single-family home.
 Those early years inspired a lifelong curiosity about people, their experiences, and their ideas.
 How do we learn to appreciate each other, to build a sense of community, and to navigate the social fabric of our lives?
 How do we address challenges, ameliorate suffering, and envision dynamic, inclusive realities?
 Invariably, these concerns exist on overlapping planes, both domestic and global.
 Across all venues, communication research is essential if community is to be built, maintained, adapted, or changed.
 The Inquiry Project for Communication Research is dedicated to questions and the research they inspire.
 Luckily, so is its director!